 If you'd like to send all the text labels to someone else to customize or translate, download this spreadsheet, which contains a complete list.

 When you customize text labels, the changes become part of the current project.
 If you want to use the same text labels in other courses, do this:

 - Click the Save button to the right of the Language drop-down.

 - When prompted, enter a name for your new set of text labels and click Save.

-Tip: Storyline will add a language code to your published story.html file for screen reader support based on the language you select for your text labels.
+Tip: Storyline adds a language code for screen readers to your published story.html file based on the language you select for your text labels.

-When you click OK to close the Player Properties window, Storyline saves your player customizations in your project file.
+When you click OK to close the Player Properties window, Storyline saves your changes in the current project file.

 If you'd like to use the same customizations in other projects, click Current Player on the ribbon and choose Save.
-Enter a name for your custom player if you're prompted and click OK.
+Enter a name for your custom player if prompted, and click OK.

 To learn more about the Current Player options, see this user guide.